cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_faq_general.md

 <div markdown="1">
 Yes.

-You can contact our [Support department](https://connect.cloudcentral.com.au) to either raise or lower your quota per tenant/project.
+You can contact our [Support department](https://connect.cloudcentral.com.au) to either raise or lower your quota per project.
 </div>
                             </div>
                         </div>